* CONMEBOL Women’s Football Ambassador

 * Named to the United Soccer Coaches All-American Second Team after an outstanding offensive season, tallying 41 points on 19 goals and three assists.

-* The 19 goals ranked second in the NCAA in 2017 and are the second-most goals scored in a single season in Florida State history, trailing only Mami Yamaguchi’s 24 goals scored in 2007.
+* The 19 goals ranked second in the NCAA in 2017 and are the second-most goals scored in a single season in FSU history, trailing only Mami Yamaguchi’s 24 goals from 2007.

 * She recorded six multi-goal games, setting an FSU single-season record, and is already tied for second-most in a Florida State career.